jenoosia/hack2019/konsulta/README.md

 send of message is tru clicking of the plane icon, doesnt' work yet on press keyboard enter on input XD

+need to check if there' issue in appended message, will it be overriden by previous one? will there be doubled sent message?